-Elicit immediate feelings from the patient on the specific delivery mode of therapy (telephone/video/typed, etc) so you can address any worries they have about it, and regularly elicit feedback during the first few sessions.
+Ask the patient what they feel about the specific mode of therapy (telephone/video/typed, etc) so you can address any worries they have about it.
+Regularly ask how things are going during the first few sessions.

-Emphasis should be placed on your own credentials and therapist skills.
+Emphasise that your skills as therapist are unaffected by this new way of doing things.

-Explain to the patient that there will be pauses during the session (for notetaking and thinking).
+Explain that there will be pauses during the session (for notetaking and thinking).

 Explain to the patient that sessions will always be scheduled, so they do not worry when the next contact will be.
-Emphasise that it is an appointment and ask the patient to prepare in advance (ie questions, feedback, diaries ready, etc) • Use written materials and diaries and give examples by email if this is possible.
+Emphasise that it is an appointment and ask the patient to prepare in advance (ie questions, feedback, diaries ready, etc)

+Use written materials and diaries and give examples by email if this is possible.

 Agree a code-word for use when the patient is unable to talk, eg ‘Mary’.